 For instance, if you had a background in accounting, you would be well qualified to coach a group of accountants.
 Mentor coaching of new coaches by experienced coaches is often done very successfully in groups as well.

 Some possible niches for group work that you could explore are:

-together a group of clients, either new or existing, and they meet for a series of sessions.
-The members of the group may be a team, such as a sports team, or be completely unrelated.
-More on becoming a Team Building Coach
+together a group of clients, either new or existing, to meet for a series of sessions.
+The members of the group may be a team, such as a sports team or work team, or be completely unrelated.

-The first session usually begins with the coach facilitating the
+The first group life coaching session usually begins with introductions and then the coach facilitating the

 goal setting process

 for each person.
 Sometimes this may even have been established with individuals by phone or email before the event to speed up the process.

 Subsequent sessions feature 'checking in' on progress handling any issues and maybe determining future actions.
 All group members will probably become active in the process, giving input, perspective and group support.

 My book Mastering the Art of Goals Coaching is a complete goal setting, planning and achieving template and can be a handy reference to use in goals groups.
 Have a look at the preview and you'll see how useful this book could be for you.